-The Texas Natural Resource Conservation Commission (TNRCC) has completed its review of the WPAP application for the referenced project submitted to the San Antonio Regional Office by Kelly Kilber, P.E., of Pro-Tech Engineering Group, Inc. on behalf of Summerlin Properties, Inc. on March 21, 2001.
-Final review of the application was conducted after additional materials were received on May 18, 2001, May 22, 2001, and May 31, 2001.
+The Texas Natural Resource Conservation Commission (TNRCC) has completed its review of the WPAP application for the referenced project submitted to the San Antonio Regional Office by Kelly Kilber, P.E. of Pro-Tech Engineering Group, Inc. on behalf of Southerland Properties, Inc. on November 6, 2001.
+Final review of the WPAP submittal was completed after additional material was received on January 18, 2002, and January 22, 2002.
 As presented to the TNRCC, the Temporary Best Management Practices (BMPs) and construction plans were prepared by a Texas Licensed Professional Engineer to be in general compliance with the requirements of 30 TAC Chapter 213.
 These planning materials were sealed, signed, and dated by a Texas Licensed Professional Engineer.
 Therefore, based on the engineer's concurrence of compliance, the planning materials for construction of the proposed project and pollution abatement measures are hereby approved subject to applicable state rules and the conditions in this letter.
-The applicant or a person affected may file with the chief clerk a motion for reconsideration of the executive director's final action on this Edwards Aquifer protection plan.
-A motion for reconsideration must be filed no later than 20 days after the date of this approval letter.
+The applicant or a person affected may file with the chief clerk a motion for reconsideration must be filed no later than 20 days after the date of this approval letter.
 This approval expires two (2) years from the date of this letter unless, prior to the expiration date, more than 10 percent of the construction has commenced on the project or an extension of time has been requested.